Medpic/py-pECG/README.md

-# Label Tree
+# py-pECG
-A minimal client to access the label tree across BeatBoxAI applications
+A pure python implementation of the pECG wavdet fiducial-points detector

 ## Installation
 Installation with pip from GitHub: